Erythranthe guttata: Distribution and habitat

 A herbaceous wildflower, Erythranthe guttata grows along the banks of streams and seeps throughout much of western North America from sea level to 12000 feet.
 Both annual and perennial forms occur throughout the species' range.
 It blooms during spring at low elevations, during summer at high elevations.

 It is found in a wide range of habitats including the splash zone of the Pacific Ocean, the chaparral of California, Western U.S. deserts, the geysers of Yellowstone National Park, alpine meadows, serpentine barrens, and even on the toxic tailings of copper mines.
 It is also very common in New Zealand near water bodies.

 The flower is also an introduced species in Europe.

+In the Faroe Islands this flower is called "laurusa blomstur" (e.
+Lauras flowers).
+It was brought to the islands in 1926 by an Icelandic woman named Arnþrúður Lára Pétursdóttir (called Laura Einarsson in the Faroe Islands).
+She brought the flower to Rituvík and from there it has spread across the Islands and is now very common.

 Cultivation

 Erythranthe guttata is cultivated in the specialty horticulture trade and available as an ornamental plant for: traditional gardens; natural landscape, native plant, and habitat gardens.

 Uses

 The leaves are edible, both raw and cooked.
 Leaves are sometimes added to salads as a lettuce substitute.
 They have a slight bitter flavour.